kriszyp/cobase/README.md

 			name: project.name
 		}
 	}
-}
-ProjectSummary.register({ version: 1 }) // we can assign a version to indicate changes in the transform
+	static transformVersion = 1 // we can assign a version so that we can increment it to indicate changes in the transform }
 ```
 The resulting data store will lazily compute and cache these transformed summary objects, providing fast access on repeated accesses.